 SOR Prime: In September 2018, North Carolina received \$46,066,632 to address the opioid crisis through the 2018 Consolidated Appropriations Act, State Opioid Response Grants (SOR).
 This grant provided additional funds to North Carolina to address the unmet treatment need for individuals with an opioid use disorder, including prescription opioid drug misuse, as well as illicit opiate use.
-The primary purpose of this grant is to provide medication-assisted treatment, associated clinical treatment services, recovery supports and other services for individuals with an opioid use disorder, including initiatives defined in the Opioid Action Plan.
-The funding period for this grant is September 30, 2018 through September 29, 2020, with an annual award of \$23,033,316.
+The primary purpose of this grant was to provide medication-assisted treatment, associated clinical treatment services, recovery supports and other services for individuals with an opioid use disorder, including initiatives defined in the Opioid Action Plan.
+The funding period for this grant was September 30, 2018 through September 29, 2020, with an annual award of \$23,033,316.
+Additionally, a no cost extension was granted for the period of September 30, 2020 through September 29, 2021 for the purpose of fully utilizing remaining funds.
+No additional programs or initiatives are allowed during a no cost extension period; i.e., funds are required to be used in the same manner as proposed in the original application.